 - Improving the quality of the UK evidence base by helping to develop ‘demonstration’ projects, or local policy experiments.

 - Working with and convening events and workshops for local authorities, LEPs, central government and business to help them understand and make better use of evidence in designing and delivering policy.

 - Systematically reviewing the evidence base on policies for local economic growth using a robust methodology.

 2) Who funds you?

-We’re funded by the Economic and Social Research Council and the Department for Business Energy and Industrial Strategy, the Department for Communities and Local Government, the Department for Work and Pensions and the Department for Transport.
+We’re funded by the Economic and Social Research Council and the Department for Business Energy and Industrial Strategy, the Ministry of Housing, Communities and Local Government , the Department for Work and Pensions and the Department for Transport.
 We also work closely with the Cabinet Office, which is coordinating the ‘What Works Network’ of similar centres addressing different policy areas.